SnoWFLakE0s/Designed-Trinkets/Sire T3 Pickguard/README.md

 ### 3. CNC Routing / Laser Cutting

 The `.dxf` file is ready to be used with a CNC router or laser cutter. **File units are in millimeters!**
 * **Material:** Standard pickguard blanks are ideal if routing... if lasercutting, you can reasonably use 1/8" or 1/16" acrylic.
-That's what I used.
+That's what I used for laser cutting.
-* **Tooling:** Use a fine-bit router for clean edges.
-If laser cutting, you may need to do a finishing pass to clean up the edges.
-* **Countersinking:** Remember to countersink the screw holes after cutting for a flush fit with standard pickguard screws.
+* **Countersinking:** Remember to countersink the screw holes for a flush fit with standard pickguard screws.

 ## Notes & Disclaimer